BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/MuscleMaze/index.md

 8. Now pull it all together by combining the assmbly from step 1 with step 7.
 You can these 2 parts with a hot glue gun. ![Step8](./maze_step8.png)

-## Preparing Microbit ##
+## Preparing micro:bit ##
 Refer to "Connecting Muscles to Read an EMG Signal" from our [Getting Started with neuro:bit Block Programming](../../Block) page to learn how to record an EMG signal from the arm.
 You will need two neuro:bits, one connected to each the left and right arm.

 Connect the two servo motors from Muscle Maze to each neuro:bit.
 See the [The neuro:bit](../../) Hardware Overview page for more information on how to connect servos.

 ## Programing the micro:bit for the Muscle Maze ##

-To program the micro:bit, you can choose from two options: Muscle Maze - "Beginner" and Muscle Maze - "Advanced."
+To program the micro:bit, you can refer to the code below.

-The first option is good for general use cases.
-The second option is more complex but is more flexible with individual differences in EMG signals.

-Below is a quick overview of Muscle Maze - "Beginner" coding.

 ```py title="Muscle Maze - "Beginner""
 val = 0